 Dipentene is a monoterpene olefin having potential applications in polymer and fuel chemistry.
 It is also widely used as a flavoring and fragrance agent.
 It is derived from the oil of citrus fruit peels.
-It is a racemic of limonene, D-limonene occurs more naturally in nature and has the fragrance of oranges, while the less common L-limonene has a piny, turpentine-like odor.
+It is racemic of limonene, D-limonene occurs more naturally in nature and has the fragrance of oranges, while the less common L-limonene has a piny, turpentine-like odor.

+In nature, limonene is formed from the molecule geranyl pyrophosphate, via cyclization of a neryl carbocation or its equivalent.
 In the final step, the C=C double bond is formed through the loss of a proton from the carbocation.

 Commercially, d-limonene is obtained from citrus fruits through the process of steam distillation and centrifugal separation.
 Commonly, orange oil is extracted as a by-product of orange juice production by centrifugation.
 The orange oil obtained composes greater than 90% of d-limonene.
-Further separation takes place via steam distillation, where steam is passed through the orange oil to distill lemonene.
-Limonene is relatively stable and can be distilled without decomposition, but at elevated temperatures it cracks to form isoprene.
+Further separation takes place via steam distillation, where steam is passed through the orange oil to distill limonene.
+Limonene is relatively stable and can be distilled without decomposition, but at elevated temperatures, it cracks to form isoprene.
 The limonene extracted is commonly D-limonene, but at 300°C it racemizes to dipentene.